h4rvey-g/Note-Blog/content/USMLE/Reproductive/Breast cancer.md

 - [[Fat necrosis of the breast|Fat necrosis of the breast]]
 ## Paget disease of the breast
 - Definition: a rare type of breast cancer that <span style="background:rgba(240, 200, 0, 0.2)">affects the lactiferous ducts and the skin of the nipple and areola</span>
-- Pathogenesis: migratory/epidermotropic theory: neoplastic ductal epithelial cells from an underlying DCIS or IDC  move through the lactiferous ducts and invade the surrounding epidermis of the nipple.
+- Pathogenesis: migratory/epidermotropic theory: <span style="background:rgba(240, 200, 0, 0.2)">neoplastic ductal epithelial cells from an underlying DCIS or IDC  move through the lactiferous ducts and invade the surrounding epidermis of the nipple.</span>
 - Clinical features![[Pasted image 20240412145835.png|Pasted image 20240412145835.png]]
 	- <span style="background:rgba(240, 200, 0, 0.2)">Erythematous, scaly, or vesicular rash affecting the nipple and areola</span>
 	- <span style="background:rgba(240, 200, 0, 0.2)">Pruritus; burning sensation</span>